 - Use a small spoon to tear out small pieces of dough and use the palm of your hands to roll them out into small balls about the size of a hazelnut.
 Place them on a cookie sheet and chill them in the freezer for 30 minutes.

 - Line 3 cookie sheets with parchment paper.
 Place the cookies 2 inches apart on the prepared cookie sheets (cookies will spread).
-Bake one sheet at a time for 8 to 10 minutes or just until the cookies are firm and pale golden in color.
+Bake one sheet at a time for 8 to 10 minutes or just until the cookies are firm and pale golden in colour.
 Keep the remaining cookie sheets chilled till ready to bake the next batch.

 - Spread the flat side of half the cookies with the jam and then top with remaining cookies to form a sandwich.
 Once you have paired them and formed little sandwich cookies, roll them in vanilla sugar to coat all over.